 Myth #8: Women Can't Get Pregnant After 35

 This myth is quite common.
 The peak reproductive years for a woman are her late teens and continuing into her late 20s.
-Around age 30, a woman’s ability to get pregnant declines, and this process becomes more rapid around age 35.
+Around age 30, a woman's, and this process becomes more rapid around age 35.
 However, many women older than 35 experience pregnancies and deliver healthy babies.
-By age 45, a woman’s fertility has declined to the point that getting pregnant naturally is unlikely, but pregnancy can still happen with medical intervention.
+By age 45, a woman's fertility has declined to the point that getting pregnant naturally is unlikely, but pregnancy can still happen with medical intervention.

 Myth #9: Certain Foods Cause Infertility